akilby/research-getting-started/README.md

 To check your installation worked, type `python` then `import pandas` -- this should work without raising an error.

-Every time you log in to a node to work, you'll need to
+Every time you log in to a node to work, you'll need to activate this venv:

 ```bash
 source /home/YOUR_USER_NAME/venvs/VENVNAME/bin/activate